webpack/webpack.js.org/content/guides/migrating.md

 ## `OccurrenceOrderPlugin` is now on by default

-It's no longer neccessary to specify it in configuration.
+It's no longer necessary to specify it in configuration.

 ``` diff
   plugins: [